sborms/leaguescheduler/README.md

 One sheet corresponds to one league.

-For instance, a league could consist of 12 teams, each with about 12 to 20 reserved dates and a number of unavailable dates.
+For instance, a league could consist of 10 teams, each with about 12 to 20 reserved dates and a number of unavailable dates.

 ## Output

-The generated output is an Excel file with one league per sheet and the respective optimal calendar.
+The generated output for a single league is a solutions matrix `X` that can easily be converted into a clear `DataFrame` calendar, and stored as an Excel file.

 The calendar includes the date, time, location, home team and away team for each game.
 The unplanned games are put at the bottom.